 As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Sedimentary and igneous rocks are among the basic types of rocks.
-They have different compositions, appearances, properties as a result of their genesis.
+They have different compositions, appearances, and properties as a result of their genesis.
 Sedimentary and igneous rocks are strikingly different but also have a few similarities.
 It’s essential to know which rocks you are working with.
-Having information about differences and similarities between sedimentary and igneous rocks can help you with their identifications and understanding.
+Having information about differences and similarities between sedimentary and igneous rocks can help you with their identification and understanding.

 The main difference between igneous and sedimentary rocks is that sedimentary rocks can contain fossils and can be deposited in layers as strata.
 Sedimentary rocks are generally less dense and less hard than igneous.
 The number of mineral species in igneous rocks is larger than in sedimentary.

-It may seem hard to distinguish between sedimentary and igneous rock in the field.
-But here we will provide you a shortlist of properties (checked by real geologists), which will assist you a lot.
+It may seem hard to distinguish between a sedimentary and igneous rock in the field.
+But here we will provide you with a shortlist of properties (checked by real geologists), which will assist you a lot.
 Sedimentary and igneous rocks can have considerably different appearances, properties, compositions, and genesis.
 Keep reading to become an expert and to distinguish two types of rocks accurately.

 If you are interested in checking out the best rockhounding tools I recommend and use you can find them by clicking here (Amazon link).